ioBroker/AdapterRequests/.github/ISSUE_TEMPLATE/adapter_requests.md

 **Additional context**
 Add any other context or screenshots about the feature request here.
 If the topic was discussed in ioBroker forum please include the link too.

-AFter you created the issue vote for yourself in the first post of the issue using the "+1"/"Thumbs up" button
+After you created the issue vote for yourself in the first post of the issue using the "+1"/"Thumbs up" button